tianyingw/tianyingw.github.io/index.md

 ### News:
 - **November 2024**: Our manuscript on [A high-dimensional calibration method for log-contrast models subject to measurement errors](https://arxiv.org/abs/2409.07568) is accepted by **_Biometrics_**.

+- **October 2024**: Congratulations to Zirui for winning the Best Student Paper Award at the 2024 National Graduate Statistics Symposium (China), Mathematical Statistics Section, for her work on [A Semiparametric Quantile Single-Index Model for Zero-Inflated and Overdispersed Outcomes]().

 - **September 2024**: Our paper on [Semiparametric Analysis in Case-Control Studies for Gene-Environment Independent Models: Bibliographical Connections and Extensions]() is accepted by **_Journal of Data Science_**.

 - **September 2024**: Our manuscript on [A high-dimensional calibration method for log-contrast models subject to measurement errors](https://arxiv.org/abs/2409.07568) is available on [arXiv](https://arxiv.org/abs/2409.07568).